 After an arrest in St. Petersburg, FL, contact an experienced criminal defense attorney at Sammis Law Firm.
-We help clients fight charges for felony, misdemeanor, and DUI accusations.
+We help clients fight charges for a felony, misdemeanor, or DUI accusation.

-We understand the standard operating procedures used by the St. Petersburg Police Department when investigating cases and making mistakes.
+We understand the standard operating procedures used by the St. Petersburg Police Department when investigating cases.

 The Three Districts of the PCSO

 The St. Petersburg Police Department is divided into three districts.
 District One covers Albert Whitted Airport, Bayfront Hospital, Bethel Heights, Campbell Park, Coquina Key, Eckerd College, Harbordale, Jordan Park, Lakewood Estates, Lassing Park, Maximo, Roser Park, and Skyway Bridge.